 Log Cabin Wall Logs

-You have a choice of 44mm or 70mm thick interlock wall logs.
+You have a choice of 44mm or 70mm thick interlock wall logs on your Astwood log cabin.

 Our wall logs have a double tongue and groove profile for extra strength.
 The wall logs are locked securely together in the corners of the log cabin by the interlock system we use.
 This makes a solid and wind proof structure.